yesBad/pterodactyl-custom-translations/rEaDmE.md

 --------------------------

 ## If you would like to add more languages or help with spelling problems be my guest and fork this repo and make a pull request!
+Please also remember to update the README to show the language & version!